-Leaders Circle: how industry leaders and their IT architectures adapt to the worldwide movement of ‘as-a-service’
+How industry leaders and their IT architectures adapt to the worldwide movement of ‘as-a-service’

-• What organisations stand to gain from a cloud-first ‘as-a-service’ approach
+• Gains from a cloud-first ‘as-a-service’ approach

-• Learn how cloud-based solutions increase customer-intimacy
+• Cloud-based solutions increase customer-intimacy

-• How Integration-as-a-service assists in the containment of a pandemic
+• Integration-as-a-service assists contains a global pandemic

-• Insights in the general benefits of service-oriented technology stacks
+• General benefits of service-oriented technology stacks

 ‘Pay to use’ instead of ‘pay to own’